pymc-devs/pymc-examples/examples/case_studies/nyc_bym.myst.md

 $\sigma$ is a scale parameter shared by both $\theta$ and $\phi$.
 Both $\theta$ and $\phi$ are centered at zero and have a variance of 1.
 So they both function like z-scores. $\sigma$ can stretch or shrink the mixture of effects so it is appropriate for the actual data. $\beta$ is a shared intercept that recenters the mixture to fit the data.
 Finally, $\text{s}$ is the scaling factor.
 It is a constant computed from the adjacency matrix.
 It rescales the $\phi$'s so that they have the same expected variance as $\theta$.
 A more detailed discussion of why this works [appears below](#scaling-factor).

 Fitting this model takes care of the challenge of partitioning variance into structure and unstructured components.
-The only challenge left is settling on predictor variables, a challenge that varies from case to case.
-The paper {cite:p}`riebler2016intuitive` put forward this particular approach to the BYM model and offers more explanation of why this parameterization of the BYM model is both interpretable and identifiable while naive BYM models are often not.
+The only challenge left is settling on predictor variables, a challenge that varies from case to case. {cite:t}`riebler2016intuitive` put forward this particular approach to the BYM model and offers more explanation of why this parameterization of the BYM model is both interpretable and identifiable while naive BYM models are often not.

 +++